AswathyJoshin/orangehrm-playwright-python-framework/README.md

-# OrangeHRM Playwright Automation Framework
+# OrangeHRM Playwright Python Automation Framework

 ## 📌 What is this project?
 This is a simple QA automation framework built using: